mit-dci/opencx/cmd/fred/README.md

 Because we have this period where orders can be committed to being matched (if valid) and not front-run, we can come up with matching algorithms that we otherwise wouldn't be able to trust to be fair.

 This gives us options of both stateful and stateless matching algorithms.

+### Stateless matching algorithms

+Since this is a stateless matching algorithm, we only know about orders in the current auction.
+None of the orders have any time priority, so price/time priority can't be used.
+We can, however, use pro-rata matching for matching the orders in the auction.
+We could also use priority for valid orders with the lowest hash.
+If we did base priority off of the orders with the lowest hash, instead of including the direct hash of the message alongside the puzzle, we should include the double hash.
+This way users would be able to submit the double hash of the message, while revealing nothing about either the message or the preimage of the second hash / hash of the message that is used for priority.
+Users could do a proof of work on their message once the auction has started, and the exchange would be able to do that as well.
+This would only be an issue if there is a large domain for proof of work.
+This will normally be the case, since the message will include a signature, and the signature will be variable, depending on R.
+This doesn't mean anyone can front-run, since the orders are still hidden and the exchange will be committing to taking a position if it commits to its own orders before a puzzle could have possibly been solved.